George M. Todd: Biography

 Todd had worked as a bridge mason before the war, and served with the Missouri State Guard before joining Quantrill in 1862.
 He rose to become one of Quantrill's principal lieutenants, and participated in various raids of his own as well as with Quantrill.
 During the First Battle of Independence on August 11, 1862, Todd served under Quantrill in a two-pronged attack on the city led by Col. John T. Hughes.
 During the fighting, Todd liberated several prisoners in the city jail, one of whom was the city marshal, James Knowles, who had been imprisoned for the killing of a rowdy citizen.
 Knowles and a Union captain named Thomas (whom Todd had captured at this same time) were summarily executed by Todd and his men, who wanted revenge for previous attacks made by those two on their command.

 On August 21, 1863, Todd participated in Quantrill's raid on Lawrence.

 Todd and his men did not participate in the Centralia Massacre, on September 27, 1864.
-Primarily known for the massacre of unarmed union soldiers on a train (this was performed by William T. Anderson and not endorsed by Todd, whom reprimanded Anderson for the deed), the guerrillas overran a relief force of inexperienced mounted infantry carrying single shot rifles, killing nearly all of them as well.
+Primarily known for the massacre of unarmed union soldiers on a train (this was performed by William T. Anderson and not endorsed by Todd, who reprimanded Anderson for the deed), the guerrillas overran a relief force of inexperienced mounted infantry carrying single shot rifles, killing nearly all of them as well.

 Todd was killed during the Battle of Little Blue River, on October 21, 1864, possibly by Lt.
 Col. George H. Hoyt of the Fifteenth Kansas, although an eyewitness believed that the fatal shot was probably fired by a nearby private.
 According to Edwards, "a Spencer rifle ball entered his neck in front, passed through and out near the spine, and paralyzed him.
 Dying as he fell, he was yet tenderly taken up and carried to the house of Mrs. Burns, in Independence.
 Articulating with great difficulty and leaving now and then almost incoherent messages to favorite comrade or friend, he lingered for two hours insensible to pain, and died at last as a Roman."
 Todd was buried at Woodlawn Cemetery in Independence, where his grave is a local historical attraction.